fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 RVM defines a *shell function* (see your shell's documentation for information on functions) named `rvm`.
 Your shell uses this function _in preference to executing the disk-based `rvm` command_.
 There are complex reasons behind using shell functions, but the main reason is that _a function can modify your environment_, while a *disk-based* command cannot.

-When you run `rvm use VERSION` to change the Ruby version you want to use, you actually invoke the `rvm` function.
+When you run `rvm use VERSION` to change the Ruby version you want to use, you actually invoke the `rvm` _shell_ function.
 It modifies your environment so that the various ruby commands invoke the correct version.
-For instance, `rvm use 2.2.2` modifies your PATH variable so that the `ruby` command uses the Ruby installed in the `ruby-2.2.2` directory.
+For instance, `rvm use 2.2.2` modifies your `PATH` variable so that the `ruby` command uses the Ruby installed in the `ruby-2.2.2` directory.
 It makes other changes as well, but the `PATH` change is the most noticeable.

 If you want to run, say, `rubocop` from the `Ruby 2.2.2` directory, you tell RVM to use Ruby `2.2.2`, then run the `rubocop` command.
 The system searches for a `rubocop` command in your `PATH`, and runs the _first one it finds_.
 Since the RVM directories usually occur early in your `PATH`, the system finds the desired `rubocop` command that pertains to Ruby `2.2.2`.
 In our above example, we can see that the `rubocop` command lives in `/usr/local/rvm/gems/ruby-2.2.2/bin`.